PTSD and Substance Use

-Welcome to Engage Wellness Acton’ page on dual diagnosis: post-traumatic stress disorder (PTSD) and substance use disorders.
+Welcome to Engage Wellness Acton’s page on dual diagnosis: post-traumatic stress disorder (PTSD) and substance use disorders.

 The term dual diagnosis refers to the concept of living with a mental health and substance abuse disorder at the same time.
 Unfortunately, each condition often feeds into the other, and while they are unique disorders, treating them together encourages greater success.

 To overcome a dual diagnosis of substance abuse and PTSD, individuals require professional, ongoing treatment and support.
-Although the initial step can be daunting, your ability to live a happy, healthy life is possible when you receive tailored treatment.
+Although the initial step can be daunting, your ability to live a happy, healthy life is possible when you receive tailored and holistic treatment for PTSD.

 This page explores everything you need to know to take that first step, focusing on the relationship between these disorders and the PTSD and addiction treatment options available to you.